leongeis/FCAlib2/README.md

 <br/>The steps below make use of the implemented classes in the [`lib`](https://github.com/leongeis/FCAlib2/tree/main/src/main/java/lib) package.
 One
 can also implement new classes, by simply implementing the corresponding interfaces or extending the existing classes in the `lib.fca` package.
 Before we start it is save to mention here, that we will always
- speak of creating an Object and hereby refer to our `ObjectAPI` interface and __not__ creating a object of type `java.lang.Object`.
+ speak of creating an Object and hereby refer to our `ObjectAPI` interface and __not__ creating an object of type `java.lang.Object`.
 Steps on [how to extend](#7extending) the project are given at the end of the Tutorial.
 #### 1.Creating an Object (`FCAObject`)
 First we need to create an Object and specify the type of the Object itself (first type parameter) , and the type of the Attributes the Object holds (second type parameter).
 Both the Object itself and